gvdb/crowns/README.md

 * A player may inspect any face up cards in the Tombs at any time during play.
 This is true of the player's own Tombs or the opponent(s)

 ## Objective
-To win the game a player must have 5 points worth of Kings and/or Queens that have reigned or being stolen.
+To win the game a player must have 5 points worth of Kings and/or Queens in their House.
+Kings and Queens are placed in a player's House after reigning or being stolen.
 Kings and Queens reign when they are advanced the required number of times after coronation.
 They can also be stolen from an opponent's Throne or Stronghold after a successful Raid.

 ## Cards
 ### Kings and Queens